MobilityData/gtfs.org/docs/documentation/schedule/components/base.md

-# Base component
+# Fundamentals
-The features included in this component provide the most basic and essential elements that a GTFS needs to represent a transit service.
-This includes entries for each individual trip, stop, arrival and departure times and service days among many other important pieces of information.
-Since all of the features included in the base component are essential to enable a working GTFS feed, all these features must be implemented together.
+The following features provide the most basic and essential elements that a GTFS needs to represent a transit service.
+A GTFS consists of routes, each with associated trips.
+These trips visist one or more stops at specific times.
+Trips only contain time-of-day information, and the days on which they operate are determined by calendars.
+All these features must be implemented together to enable a working GTFS feed.

 ## Agency

 <div class="grid" markdown>

-This feature contains basic information regarding the agencies responsible for the transit service, including their name, website URL, and the language and timezone in which the service operates among other information.
-This allows to match specific services with their own corresponding agency.
+Agencies contain basic information about the agencies responsible for the transit service, such as their name, website URL, and the language and timezone in which the service operates.
+This allows to match specific services with their corresponding agency.

 | Files associated      | [Agency.txt](/schedule/reference/#agencytxt)                                                                                                     |
 |-----------------------|----------------------------------------------------------------------------------------------------------------|